squadrone-core/Squadrone/README.md

 **D.** When the interface comes up, you need to signup to be able to use the services.
 > To signup use the profile icon at the top right corner and signup.
-* You will then get redirected to the interactive map where you can see markers over the locations you've created.
+* You will then get redirected to the interactive map where you can see markers for the locations you've created.
 > You can initiate flight over them by clicking on the markers and customizing your flight options through the stepwise menu that appears.
 * You can also add friends and send request to other users in the system to add them to your friends list.